WHAT DO YOU WANT TO (B)?

-If you are planning on going in for blood work, please refrain from getting a shot for at least one week prior to your blood draw so your results do not reflect false-positives or false-negatives; this is especially true when supplementing with biotin (B7), which is found in our (B) Ageless™ shot, or you’re having your serum B12 level or hormones tested (including TSH).
+If you are planning on going in for blood work, please refrain from getting a shot for at least one week prior to your blood draw so your results do not reflect false outcomes; this is especially true when supplementing with biotin (B7)—found in our (B) Ageless™ shot, or when having your serum B12 level or hormones tested (including TSH).

 Forms of Vitamin B12

 We use both hydroxocobalamin + methylcobalamin.
 While cyanocobalamin is the most widely used form of vitamin B12, mostly because of its low cost + commercial availability, only traces of cyanocobalamin occur naturally in the human body.
 The human body primarily contains hydroxocobalamin, adenosylcobalamin + methylcobalamin.

 Hydroxocobalamin is a stable form of B12.
 It occurs naturally in the human body + converts to the active coenzyme forms (methylcobalamin + adenosylcobalamin).
 It does not contain a cyanide molecule like cyanocobalamin + it produces higher, more sustained serum vitamin B12 levels in the body.
 Based on the evidence available, hydroxocobalamin is the preferred form of vitamin B12 for therapeutic use.